Key takeaways: safety, sequence, and synergy

 The third pillar: artistic synergy — when the whole exceeds the sum of its parts

-This philosophy of thoughtful combination is well recognised in the surgical literature.
-A 2015 review of strategies for combining breast surgery and abdominoplasty sets out how these procedures can be combined safely and effectively in appropriately selected patients when performed by experienced surgeons.
+This philosophy of thoughtful combination is recognized in the surgical literature, though it is worth being precise about how strong that evidence actually is.
+A 2015 review in Plastic and Reconstructive Surgery on strategies for combining breast surgery and abdominoplasty sets out how the two can be combined safely and effectively in appropriately selected patients operated on by experienced surgeons — a synthesis of practice and published series rather than a trial.

 The consultation: blueprinting a personal transformation